The Liverpool Sound: Venue

 Anfield, home to Liverpool Football Club, played host to its first concert since the Hillsborough Justice Concert held 11 years earlier in 1997.

 Despite modernisation over the years, the nature of the 124-year-old stadium created a number of problems.
 The stadium's normal capacity of 45,362 was not realistic for a rock concert.
 Whilst 15,000 tickets were allocated for pitch-standing, seating in the stands had to be significantly reduced to meet health and safety standards.
 The stadium, built exclusively for football, was not equipped for such an event despite it dealing with sell-out crowds throughout the football season.
 This resulted in a total capacity for the event of 36,000.

 The stage was constructed at the Anfield Road end of the stadium.
 The size of the entrances to the stadium (designed to accommodate the movement of people rather than stage equipment) meant that the stage had to be lifted in by crane before being constructed.
 The stage eclipsed the two-tier Anfield Road stand.
 The name of the city in giant letters, set against outlines of famous local landmarks, adorned the top of the structure.

 Liverpool City Council gave £1.7 million to MPL Communications to cover costs such as stage and lighting hire, licence fees and insurance.
 Neither McCartney nor Liverpool F.C. charged a fee - seeing the event as their contribution to the city's European Capital of Culture year.

 Notable attendees included Yoko Ono and Olivia Harrison - widows of McCartney's former bandmates John Lennon and George Harrison - who were sat together in the audience.
-McCartney's daughter, fashion designer Stella McCartney, who had hosted a presentation earlier in the day at the Liverpool Institute of Performing Arts, was also seen watching her father in the wings of the stage.
+McCartney's daughter, fashion designer Stella McCartney, who had hosted a presentation earlier in the day at the Liverpool Institute for Performing Arts, was also seen watching her father in the wings of the stage.
 Liverpool F.C. manager Rafael Benítez, normally resident in the ground's technical area was in attendance as was a member of his playing staff, Jamie Carragher.
 Former Liverpool F.C. player and manager Kenny Dalglish and local born footballer Wayne Rooney of Manchester United F.C. with his fiancée Coleen McLoughlin were also in the crowd.